Resistance Is Futile (Dexter): Plot

 While staying guard outside her house, Dexter (Michael C. Hall) apologizes to Rita (Julie Benz) for his affair with Lila (Jaime Murray).
 He drives off to dispose of Jimenez's body at the cabin but finds that a car is following him.
 The car belongs to the FBI, and some agents check his office to check the blood work database.

 In Port-au-Prince, Doakes meets with a friend, Leones (Peter Macon), asking him to analyze Dexter's blood slides, but he does not have them with him.
 During this, Dexter discovers that the slides are missing but believes Lundy (Keith Carradine) has them.
 FBI Agents arrive and ask him to accompany them to the department, where Lundy and Matthews (Geoff Pierson) await him with the blood slides.
 Dexter believes he has been caught until Lundy and Matthews state that they suspect Doakes is the Bay Harbor Butcher.
 Given Doakes' erratic behavior and his investigation into the victims, they raided his car and found the slides.
 To cover himself, Dexter goes along with their theory, so the FBI makes a detail to protect him while appointing him to analyze the blood slides.
 Dexter uses this opportunity to cover his fingerprints.

-Despite Dexter's warning, Lila flirts with Angel (David Zayas) and goes out with him.
+Despite Dexter's warning, Lila flirts with Angel (David Zayas) and goes out with him and some others from the station for drinks.
 Dexter is forced to go with them, as he fears she will expose his connection to Jimenez.
 Doakes contacts LaGuerta (Lauren Vélez) to claim his innocence, which LaGuerta believes.
 Doakes refuses to surrender himself and sets out to find evidence to support himself, destroying his cell phone in the process.
 When Lundy plans to reveal Doakes as the prime suspect to the press, LaGuerta tries to get Debra (Jennifer Carpenter) to do something.
 They get into an argument, in which Debra finally yells that she is in a relationship with Lundy.

 That night, Dexter escapes from his apartment and uses his boat to return to the cabin, where he chops Jimenez's body.
 As he leaves with the bags, he is held at gunpoint by Doakes, who tracks him with a GPS in the boat.
 Having discovered the trash bags, he has finally discovered he is the Butcher.
 Doakes forces Dexter to handcuff himself and walk toward him, but Dexter attacks him.
 Amidst the fight, Dexter gets shot in the leg, and they fall into the water, where Dexter uses the handcuffs to knock Doakes unconscious.
 Doakes later wakes up inside a cage inside the cabin, and Dexter locks the door behind him.